Ivie Anderson: Career

 Owing to her chronic asthma, Anderson left Ellington's band in 1942.
 She started the Chicken Shack restaurant in Los Angeles with Marque Neal after they married but sold the business when they divorced.
 She had a second marriage with Walter Collins.
-At the end of 1949, Anderson died in Los Angeles.
+Anderson died in Los Angeles in December, 1949 of an asthma-related illness.
 Although her earliest obituary was dated December 27, 1949, later sources state her date of death as December 28, 1949.

 Comments about Ivie Anderson

 Anderson often received prominent billing on advertisements for Ellington's appearances in theatres, auditoriums, arenas, and ballrooms, wherever the Ellington band toured in the 1930s.
 She sang pop tunes and ballads and was the band's scat singer, imitating instrumental sounds and vocalizations.
 She was said to be one of Ellington's finest and most versatile singers before Swedish vocalist Alice Babs performed with the band.
 Ellington wrote Music Is My Mistress (1973) with Anderson in mind.

 When Anderson played in Ellington's musical Jump for Joy, the California Eagle wrote of her:"Ivie can sing a song so that the audience get every word, and at the same time make cracks at Sonny Greer, tease Duke and wink at the boys in the front row.
 Wednesday night she went into a dance routine that would have slayed you."